didi/cube-ui/document/components/docs/en-US/scroll.md

   > **Note**: As the scrolling principle above, it is necessary to provide a fixed height to the scroll container, and scroll only when the height of the scroll content is greater than the height of the container.

-  In the prop `options`, you are able to control the scroll bar seen or not via `scrollbar`, and configure the initial position by `startX/startY`.
+  In the prop `options`, you are able to control the scrollbar seen or not via `scrollbar`, and configure the initial position by `startX/startY`.

-  Scroll component provide a `scrollTo()` method that allows you to manually control the list scroll position.
+  Scroll component provides a `scrollTo()` method that allows you to manually control the list scroll position.

   ```javascript
   scrollTo() {